panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 ### 2.1 Avoid objects as dependencies

-Because of the objects creation and referential equality problem, it's wise to a avoid objects as deps argugments in `useEffect()`, and stick to primitives when possible:
+Because of the objects creation and referential equality problem, it's wise to avoid objects as deps in `useEffect()`.
+Stick to primitives when possible:

 ```javascript{4}
 let count = 0;